 BRUNCH: Make Sunday brunch one for the books aboard the Nautica Queen cruise ship.
 While on your afternoon brunch cruise, you'll get the unique opportunity to view Cleveland from Lake Erie and the Cuyahoga River—all while enjoying some cut-a-rug-worthy music.

 AFTERNOON: No, you likely won't hear much Mozart, Bach, Brahms or Chopin at the Rock & Roll Hall of Fame.
 You will, however, get an earful from Elvis, Ozzy, Bono and Bruce.
 Get next-level education on rock music and how it changed the world.

-THE SHOW: The internationally acclaimed The Cleveland Orchestra creates divine music for the ears performed in a feast-for-the-eyes venue.
+THE SHOW: The internationally acclaimed Cleveland Orchestra creates divine music for the ears and performs in a venue that's a feast-for-the-eyes.

 From Classical Revolution (members of the Cleveland Orchestra perform in bars around town) to the Cleveland POPS, Cleveland has a wealth of music groups who perform around the city.
 Search our events calendar for "music" to learn more.

 Home of The Cleveland Orchestra and one of the world's most beautiful concert halls, offers public & private tours.
 Call 216-231-7421 for more information.